from small one page howto to huge articles all in one place

 * --defaults-group-suffix=str

 Read not only the usual option groups, but also groups with the usual names and a suffix of str.
 For example, mysqlslap normally reads the [client] and [mysqlslap] groups.
-If the --defaults-group-suffix=_other option is given, mysqlslap also reads the [client_other] and [mysqlslap_other] groups.
+If this option is given as --defaults-group-suffix=_other, mysqlslap also reads the [client_other] and [mysqlslap_other] groups.

 * --delimiter=str, -F str